 4.4 Cutting a rabbet with a jointer.

-A jointer can cut rabbet joints as wide as 1’’ and as deep as ½’’.
+A jointer can cut rabbet joints as wide as 1″ and deep as ½.”
 Its cut is usually perfectly smooth along an outside edge.
 But to cut deeper, a table saw can help make an initial cut before using the jointer to continue.
 Also, the rabbit’s width should match the adjusted fence to blade distance.
-With this setup in place, begin your cut at no more than 1/8’’ removed per pass.
-Finally, this setup will prevent unnecessary hammering between the workpiece and jointer’s knife-head.
+With this setup, begin your cut at no more than 1/8″ removed per pass.
+Finally, this setup will prevent unnecessary hammering between the workpiece and the jointer’s knife head.

-In conclusion, we have talked about the various approaches to cut a rabbet joint.
+In conclusion, we have discussed various approaches to cutting rabbet joints.
 But we have also discussed the types of rabbet joints you could cut and how to make them.
-Therefore, we are positive that you will be able to make any rabbet joint having read this article.
-For decades, NCCuttingtools has built the skill and expertise to provide diverse cutting tools and other customized services.
-If you have any concerns or problems, please contact us for proper consultation and guidance.
+Therefore, we are positive that you will be able to make any rabbet joint after reading this article.
+NCCuttingtools has built the skill and expertise to provide diverse cutting tools and other customized services for decades.
+Please get in touch with us for proper consultation and guidance if you have any concerns or problems.